 2) It’s smart to know your audience and play to your strengths.

-He knew who his audience was and gave them what they wanted.
-There’s a great lesson in here – who is going to read your work?
-What do they expect from you?
-Are you delivering it?
+Trump knows his audience.
+He knew who his audience was before the election and gave them what they wanted.
+There’s a great lesson in here – who is your audience?
+Who is going to read your work?
+What do they expect from you and are you delivering it?
 Have a think about that.

 3) Don’t let detractors derail you from your goal.

-During the campaign, Trump was on the receiving end of a tsunami of loathing and ridicule.
-He dug in but he also invested plenty of time in hitting back at his detractors.
+Trump is regularly on the receiving end of a tsunami of loathing and ridicule.
+He digs in but he also invests plenty of time in hitting back at his detractors.
 What a waste of energy!

-Sure our detractors won’t be as big or powerful as his but surely the smarter play is not wasting precious time trying to convince or retaliate.
+Sure our detractors aren’t going to be as big or powerful as his but surely the smarter play is not wasting precious time trying to convince or retaliate.
 Just get on with being good at what you do and go around those pesky haters.

 4) Don’t go with the first thing that you write.

-Whatever it is you’re writing it behoves you to put the first draft aside, think about it, then go back and rewrite the better, smarter version.
+Whatever it is you’re writing (yes that includes tweets)it behooves you to put the first draft aside, think about it, then go back and rewrite the better, smarter version.